 Are You Covered?

-Before you make that final decision to quit, make sure that you have a new job or another source of income.
-If you don't have another job lined up, make sure you have enough money saved up to live comfortably for at least six months or so.
+Before you make that final decision to quit, make sure that you have a new job or another source of income lined up.
+If you don't, make sure you have enough money saved to live comfortably for at least six months or so.

-Also check on health insurance coverage if you don't have another job lined up yet.
-You may be able to continue coverage via COBRA, but be sure before you resign.
+Also, check on your health insurance coverage if you don't yet have another job lined up.
+You may be able to continue coverage via COBRA, but be sure to check this out before you resign.
 The government's Health Insurance Marketplace is another option.
 Here is more information on the difference between COBRA and the government's Health Insurance Marketplace.

 Clean Up Your Computer

 Make sure that your personal information isn't left behind when you leave your job.

 That way, you won't have to worry about someone accessing your personal information in your absence.
 Below is a list of different items on your computer that you should deal with before resigning: